 About the Indicator

-Figure 1 shows Arctic sea ice extent from 1979, when routine monitoring by satellites started, to spring 2016.
+Figure 1 shows Arctic sea ice extent from 1979, when routine monitoring by satellites started, to 2020.
 Sea ice extent is defined as the area of ocean where at least 15 percent of the surface is frozen.
 This threshold was chosen because scientists have found that it gives the best approximation of the edge of the ice.
-Data are collected throughout the year, but for comparison, this indicator focuses on the months when sea ice typically reaches its minimum and maximum extent.
+While data are collected throughout the year, this indicator focuses on the months when sea ice typically reaches its minimum and maximum extent.
 September is typically when the sea ice extent reaches its annual minimum after melting during the spring and summer.
 Conversely, March is typically when sea ice reaches its maximum extent after winter freezing.
 Data for this indicator were gathered by the National Snow and Ice Data Center using satellite imaging technology and data processing methods developed by the National Aeronautics and Space Administration.

 Figure 3 shows the start and end dates of each year’s Arctic sea ice melt season, starting in 1979.
 It is based on the same satellite instruments as Figure 1.

 Increasing air and ocean temperatures associated with climate change are not the only factor contributing to reductions in sea ice.
 Other conditions that may be affected by climate change, such as fluctuations in oceanic and atmospheric circulation and natural annual and decadal variability, also affect the extent of sea ice.
 Determining the age of ice is an imperfect science, as there are cases where a small amount of older ice might exist within an area classified as younger, or vice versa.